bretgeek/surf/README.md

-You should now see three components - 1 containerBox component containing 2 buttonCounter components!
+** You should now see three components - 1 containerBox component containing 2 buttonCounter components!**

+Count is:0
-Count is: 0 Count is: 0
+Count is: 0

 We covered a lot of ground introducing the basics of **Surf JS** but the possibilities are endless!